mmoh-i/Take-Home-Challenge/README.md

 - Python 3.9+
 - PostgreSQL (local or AWS RDS)
-- (Optional) Docker if you prefer running Postgres in a container

 ## Quick setup (development)

 1. Clone the repo and enter the directory (you already are here):